 Now, let’s have a look at the model answer that I’ve prepared for you.

-The discussion took place when some of my friends and I were having our lunch at university cafeteria.
-One of my friends suggested that we should have a discussion on the issue so that we could have a better preparation for our assignment on the following day with our teacher.
-Fascinatingly, I was also planning to study a one-year long Masters course on social studies and I was in a dilemma on where to study.
-So I took the chance of joining the discussion, may be more eager than all the others.
+The discussion took place when some of my friends and I were having our lunch at the university cafeteria.
+One of my friends suggested that we should have a discussion on the issue so that we could have better preparation for our assignment on the following day with our teacher.
+Fascinatingly, I was also planning to study a one-year-long Masters course on social studies and I was in a dilemma on where to study.
+So I took the chance of joining the discussion, maybe more eager than all the others.

-A few of my friends suggested that studying from home country contained many benefits.
+A few of my friends suggested that studying from my home country contained many benefits.
 For instance, we need not worry too much about our family and relatives.
-The environment would be also known to us and we may face less difficulty in adjusting with the situations around.
-They also shared their view that it gave a student more enthusiasm and it was safer than an alien place.
+The environment would be also known to us and we may face less difficulty in adjusting to the situations around us.
+They also shared their view that it gave a student more enthusiasm and that it was safer than an alien place.

-On the contrary, most of my friends concurred with me that studying overseas or in a foreign land offered more advantages than home-country.
-The facilities in countries like the USA, UK, Denmark, Canada, Australia and some other developed nations were way better than home-country.
-Also, a student doesn’t need to think much about his or her career because the qualifications achieved from those countries were well-accepted around the world.
+On the contrary, most of my friends concurred with me that studying overseas or in a foreign land offered more advantages than my home country.
+The facilities in countries like the USA, UK, Denmark, Canada, Australia, and some other developed nations were way better than home-country.
+Also, a student doesn’t need to think much about his or her career because the qualifications achieved in those countries were well-accepted around the world.
 Moreover, their teachers were more skilled and active than many developing nations.
 They provided many up-to-date study resources which would be better for study.
 Also, a student can gather more experience in an alien land which makes him or her stronger and more confident.

-In the end, all of us came to the agreement that studying in a foreign developed nation had more benefits than in a home-country.
-I think it was a great discussion because it let me gather more knowledge about foreign education system and confidence about studying there.
+In the end, all of us came to the agreement that studying in a foreign developed nation had more benefits than in a home country.
+I think it was a great discussion because it let me gather more knowledge about the foreign education system and confidence about studying there.